wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

 I am currently a postdoctoral fellow in the [Alverson Lab](https://alversonlab.com) in the Department of Biological Sciences at the University of Arkansas.
-I completed my PhD in Molecular Plant Sciences with Eric Roalson at Washington State University in the [School of Biological Sciences](https://sbs.wsu.edu).
+I completed my PhD in Molecular Plant Sciences with Eric Roalson at Washington State University in the School of Biological Sciences.

+Contact me: wader at uark (dot) edu

 {% include button.html label="CV" link="/pdfs/roberts-cv.pdf" %}